Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-\paragraph{Review of 1D-CNNs: Liuetal, Huetal, and LucasCNN Models}{
+\subsubsubsection{Review of 1D-CNNs: Liu, Hu, and Lucas CNNs}

-The \textit{Liuetal} \cite{liu2018transfer}, \textit{Huetal} \cite{hu2015deep} and \textit{LucasCNN} \cite{soil_texture_one_dimensional_CNN_2019} 1D-CNN models have been used before for data analysis in soil spectroscopy to segment various soil texture classes in HS data.
-We find these models of interest also for satellite-based inference due to their simple 1D processing approach.
-Indeed, in our previous article \cite{justo2023open}, we verified that a modified version of \textit{Liuetal} achieved high performance, surpassing the state-of-the-art in soil spectroscopy \cite{soil_texture_one_dimensional_CNN_2019}.

-In Table \ref{Table:model_hyperparameters}, we show the parameter counts (assuming 112 channels and 3 classes to segment) for the \textit{Liuetal}, \textit{Huetal} and \textit{LucasCNN} models, highlighting that \textit{Liuetal} has the lowest number of parameters among the three, although they still have parameter counts in the order of tens of thousands.
-Therefore, following our pursuit of further reducing the parameter count to merely a few thousands, more convenient for inference aboard satellites, we modify the soil models in \cite{soil_texture_one_dimensional_CNN_2019}, while aiming to preserve their performance, in the next sections.
+The \textit{Liu} \cite{liu2018transfer}, \textit{Hu} \cite{hu2015deep} and \textit{Lucas} \cite{soil_texture_one_dimensional_CNN_2019} 1D-CNN models have been used before for data analysis in soil spectroscopy to segment various soil texture classes in HS data.
+Additionally, in our previous article \cite{justo2023open}, we verified that a modified version of \textit{LiuNet} achieved high performance in satellite HS imagery, surpassing the state-of-the-art in soil spectroscopy \cite{soil_texture_one_dimensional_CNN_2019}.
+In this work, we find \textit{LiuNet}, \textit{HuNet}, and \textit{LucasCNN} of interest for in-orbit inference due to their simple 1D processing approach.
+Therefore, assuming 112 spectral channels and 3 classes to segment, in Table \ref{Table:model_hyperparameters}, we show the parameter counts of these three models.
+The parameter counts are in the order of tens of thousands, with \textit{LiuNet} having the lowest number of parameters among the three.
+Following our pursuit of further reducing the parameter count to merely a few thousands, more convenient for inference aboard satellites, in the next sections we accordingly modify the soil models in \cite{soil_texture_one_dimensional_CNN_2019}, while aiming to preserve their performance.